Search and Searching the Internet

 Let students choose a topic they love, like their favourite sport, animal, or place.
 Then, encourage them to find 2-3 interesting facts about it using a search engine.
 It’ll be fun to learn more about something they enjoy!

-Have students write down or share with the group: ‘What’s one thing you discovered today about searching the internet?’
+Have students write down or share with the group – What was one thing they discovered today about searching the internet?

 Source and Attribution of images: